 Base58Check is a way to convert bits into alphanumeric characters, but it excludes the four characters 0, O, I, and l.
 Base58Check removes these characters from your address to reduce errors when copying addresses manually and proofreading them.

-You can generate as many addresses as you like from a single private key, and most wallets today do this for you.
+You can generate as many addresses as you like from a single private key, and wallets do this for you automatically.
 It is a feature to enhance your privacy, as it makes it harder for a third party to link all your payments together.
-We will talk about this concept and how it works with change addresses in the following chapter Privacy on the Blockchain.
+We will talk about this concept and how it works with change addresses in the chapter on privacy on the blockchain.

 To wrap up this article we want to come back to digital signatures.
-You might hear that your keys (public and private) can encrypt and decrypt messages.
-This is not the case.
+You might hear that your keys are used to encrypt and decrypt messages.
+This is not really the case.
 The information contained within transactions is not encrypted in any way.
 It is available to anyone on the blockchain, which makes the system so transparent.

-Head to our next article to learn about the Peer-to-Peer network: The infrastructure most public blockchains are built upon.
+Our next article is about the [Peer-to-Peer network](/technology/advanced/a-peer-to-peer-p2p-network/: The infrastructure public blockchains are built upon.